IanLunn/Sequence/DOCUMENTATION.md

 - object: An object containing `left`, `right`, `up`, and `down` properties that have a related public method to executed when the user swipes in one of those directions
 - `false`: No swipe events

+#### `swipeHammerOptions`

+- Type: An object
+- Default: `{prevent_mouseevents: true}`

+Options to be used in the third-party Hammer.js library that powers touch functionality.
+See the [Hammer.js Wiki](https://github.com/EightMedia/hammer.js/wiki/Getting-Started#gesture-options) for a complete list of options.

+By default, `prevent_mouseevents` is enabled to stop a mouse cursor from triggering touch events on a desktop computer.

+The Hammer events used by Sequence are `dragleft dragright release`.

 ### <a id="hash-tag-options">Hash Tag Options</a>

 When enabled, the hash tag options will append a hash tag to a page's URL, reflecting the currently active slide's `id` or `data-sequence-hashtag` attribute.